 Preheat the oven to 350 degrees F.

 In a medium bowl, combine the oats, coconut flour, coconut flakes, coconut sugar and salt.
 Stir in the melted coconut oil.
+The mixture will be clumpy.

 In a large bowl, combine the fruit, maple syrup and lemon juice.
 Transfer to a 9-inch pie plate and sprinkle the oat-coconut mixture across the top.
 Bake for 35-40 minutes until the topping is golden brown.
 Serve warm or at room temperature.